-- (f) If the candidate desires to receive public financing benefits by electronic transfer, the candidate shall include in his or her application sufficient information and authorization for the State Treasurer to transfer payments to his or her campaign depository account. - (g) Any person may challenge the validity of any contribution listed by a participating candidate by filing a written challenge with the State Election Commission setting forth any reason why the contribution should not be accepted as a qualifying contribution.
-If a contribution is challenged under this subsection, the State Election Commission shall decide the validity of the challenge no later than the end of the next business day after the day that the challenge is filed, unless the State Election Commission determines that the candidate whose contribution is challenged has both a sufficient qualifying number and amount of qualifying contributions to be certified as a candidate under this section without considering the challenge.
-Within five business days of a challenge, the candidate or candidate's committee who listed any contribution that is the subject of a challenge may file a report with the State Election Commission of an additional contribution collected pursuant to section nine of this article for consideration as a qualifying contribution. - (h) A candidate's certification and receipt of public campaign financing may be revoked by the State Election Commission, if the candidate violates this article.
-A certified candidate who violates this article shall repay all moneys received from the fund to the State Election Commission. - (i) The determination of any issue before the State Election Commission is the final administrative determination.
-Any meetings conducted by the State Elections Commission to certify a candidate's eligibility to receive funds under this article shall may not be subject the public notice and open meeting requirements of §6-9A-1 et seq. of this code, but the commission shall concurrently provide public notice of any decision and determination it makes which impacts the candidate's eligibility to receive funds pursuant to this article.
-Any person adversely affected by a decision of the State Election Commission under this article may appeal that decision to the circuit court of Kanawha County.
+(f) If the candidate desires to receive public financing benefits by electronic transfer, the candidate shall include in his or her application sufficient information and authorization for the State Treasurer to transfer payments to his or her campaign depository account.

+35 (g) Any person may challenge the validity of any contribution listed by a participating 36 candidate by filing a written challenge with the State Election Commission setting forth any reason 37 why the contribution should not be accepted as a gualifying contribution.
+If a contribution is 38 challenged under this subsection, the State Election Commission shall decide the validity of the 39 challenge no later than the end of the next business day after the day that the challenge is filed, 40 unless the State Election Commission determines that the candidate whose contribution is 41 challenged has both a sufficient gualifying number and amount of gualifying contributions to be 42 certified as a candidate under this section without considering the challenge.
+Within five business days of a challenge, the candidate or candidate's committee who listed any contribution that is the subject of a challenge may file a report with the State Election Commission of an additional contribution collected pursuant to §3-12-9 of this code for consideration as a qualifying contribution.

+47 (h) A candidate's certification and receipt of public campaign financing may be revoked by 48 the State Election Commission, if the candidate violates this article.
+A certified candidate who 49 violates this article shall repay all moneys received from the fund to the State Election 50 Commission.

+51 (i) The determination of any issue before the State Election Commission is the final 52 administrative determination.
+Any meetings conducted by the State Elections Commission to 53 certify a candidate's eligibility to receive funds under this article shall not be subject the public 54 notice and open meeting requirements of §6-9A-1 et seq. of this code, but the commission shall 55 concurrently provide public notice of any decision and determination it makes which impacts the 56 candidate's eligibility to receive funds pursuant to this article.
+Any person adversely affected by a 57 decision of the State Election Commission under this article may appeal that decision to the circuit 58 court of Kanawha County.

-(j) A candidate may withdraw from being a certified candidate and become a nonparticipating candidate at any time with the approval of the State Election Commission.
-Any candidate seeking to withdraw shall file a written request with the State Election Commission, which shall consider requests on a case-by-case basis.
-No certified candidate may withdraw until he or she has repaid all moneys received from the fund: Provided, That the State Election Commission may, in exceptional circumstances, waive the repayment requirement.
-The State Election Commission may assess a penalty not to exceed \$10,000 against any candidate who withdraws
+59 (i) A candidate may withdraw from being a certified candidate and become a 60 nonparticipating candidate at any time with the approval of the State Election Commission.
+Any 61 candidate seeking to withdraw shall file a written request with the State Election Commission, 62 which shall consider requests on a case-by-case basis.
+No certified candidate may withdraw until 63 he or she has repaid all moneys received from the fund: Provided.
+That the State Election 64 Commission may, in exceptional circumstances, waive the repayment requirement.
+The State 65 Election Commission may assess a penalty not to exceed \$10,000 against any candidate who 66 withdraws without approval.

-§3-12-11.
-Schedule and amount of Supreme Court of Appeals Public Campaign Financing Fund payments.
+^{§3-12-11.} Schedule and amount of Supreme Court of Appeals Public Campaign Financing Fund payments.